abayomia/abayomia/README.md

 - 👋 Hi, I’m @abayomia
-- 👀 I’m interested in software and data
+- 👀 I’m interested in data
-- 🌱 I’m currently learning data analytics and software engineering
+- 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on projects with other student learners
-- 📫 You can reach me on Twitter @yomilevi
+- 📫 You can reach me on Twitter @yomzur

 <!---
 abayomia/abayomia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.